ozone4real/pubsueque/README.md

   }
 ```

-You can configure/overwrite these defaults by setting up a pubsueque config file as an initializer like: `config/initializer/pubsueque.rb`.
-You can configure like this:
+You can configure/overwrite these defaults by setting up a pubsueque config file as an initializer like: `config/initializer/pubsueque.rb` and then configure like this:

 ```ruby
     Pubsueque.configure do |config|